“if we opened people up, we’d find landscapes”

 Group Exhibition, Minshar Art Gallery, Tel Aviv 2022

 The art installation titled Anthropocene visually captures the essence of the current geological epoch, in which human activity profoundly impacts the Earth's ecosystems and geology.
-The suspended rock-like objects, covered in green, blue, and brown textures, evoke a planetary or geological theme, symbolizing the Earth and its landscapes.
-These objects, tethered by multicolored strings crisscrossing the room, may represent the delicate and interconnected balance of natural systems that are now heavily influenced by human intervention.

 Graduation Ball